Home

 Impressed with the vision of the eight Shockley employees, Fairchild created a semiconductor division within his company for the eight.
 They set about creating a new transistor made of silicon, which would have been cheaper and more effective.
 They also sought to innovate the entire transistor and semiconductor manufacturing process.

-One of the men involved with this process was Arthur Rock.
+One of the men involved in this process was Arthur Rock.
 He helped facilitate the introduction of the traitorous eight to Sherman Fairchild and helped convince Fairchild to start Fairchild Semiconductor.
 His impact on the foundation of the company is so significant that some documents consider him to be a founder of the company.

 Fairchild Semiconductor: Through The Decades